 Skip to content

-Guidelines and Workflow for Student Billable Notes in Patient Charts
+Guidelines and Workflow for Medical Student and Physician Assistant Student Billable Notes in Patient Charts

-Medical student documentation is the process of medical students documenting clinical services, including history, physical exam and/or medical decision-making, in a patient’s electronic medical record.
+Student documentation includes documenting clinical services, including history, physical exam and/or medical decision-making, in a patient’s electronic medical record.
 Historically, the teaching physician was required to re-document the medical student’s entries.

 A 2018 ruling by the Centers for Medicare and Medicaid Services (CMS) states that student notes may be billable if there is direct presence of the attending or resident during the History, Physical Evaluation and Management.